Loading Complete

 Background

-Dr. Christo is an invited lecturer both nationally and internationally, serves on two journal editorial boards and reviews for several others, has published more than 60 articles and book chapters, co-edited three textbooks on pain, and actively teaches medical students, residents and pain fellows.
-He has been a course director or coordinator for many continuing medical education (CME) programs that focus on educating both specialists and generalists on important aspects of pain diagnosis and treatment.
+He is an invited lecturer both nationally and internationally, serves on 4 journal editorial boards, has published more than 100 articles and book chapters, co-edited 5 textbooks on pain, and actively teaches medical students, residents, and pain fellows.
+He’s a member of Men’s Health Magazine medical advisory board, serving as their first pain specialist.

-He has served on advisory boards for the American Academy of Pain Medicine, the American Society of Anesthesiologists, the International Association for the Study of Pain and the American Pain Society.
+Dr. Christo has served on the Board of Directors and Executive Committee of the Academy of Integrative Pain Management, and has served on Advisory Boards for the American Academy of Pain Medicine, American Society of Anesthesiologists, The International Association for the Study of Pain, and the American Pain Society.
+He has also earned an MBA from the Johns Hopkins Carey Business School in Health Care Management.

 Centers and Institutes